 Two men dead after being pulled from sea in Devon

-Police were called at around 9am on Saturday to the water off the coast of Oddicombe, Torbay
+Emergency services urge ‘everybody to be vigilant to dangers of coast’ over Bank Holiday weekend after men drowned in Torbay

-Two men in their 20s have died after being pulled from the sea in Devon.
+Two men in their 20s have died after being pulled from the sea in Devon, leading emergency services to urge “everybody to be vigilant to the dangers of the coast” over the Bank Holiday weekend.

 Police were called at around 9am on Saturday to assist the Coastguard following reports of concern for two people in the water off the coast of Oddicombe, Torbay.